 In this article, we’ll go over a few things to think about when designing your own custom backsplash.

-How to Create a Backsplash That’s Uniquely Personal
+How to Create a Backsplash

-“Subway tile continues to reign supreme”, Welsh states, but there are many variations out there to make your backsplash look more distinctive, with materials ranging from metal to tile to glass.
-You can also switch up the sizing of the tiles to make them eye-catching. “ We use a 4×16 tile for many backsplash areas which gives it a bit more of a modern look with a larger-scale subway kind of tile,” Welsh says.
+According to Floor & Home Consultant, Crystal Welsh, “the standard space for a backsplash is 18 inches from the countertop to the underside of the upper cabinets and 30 inches from the cooktop to the hood.”
+Although there are some standards for backsplashes, you can make yours look anything but standard with your design choices.
+“Subway tile continues to reign supreme,” Welsh says, but many variations are available to make your backsplash stand out, with materials ranging from metal to tile to glass.
+You can also change the size of the tiles to make them more visually appealing. “ We use a 4×16 tile for many backsplash areas, giving it a more modern look with a larger-scale subway tile.

-Welsh recommends that if you have a countertop with busy patterns or colors, you should think about sticking with a simpler-style backsplash.
-“If you want to add texture with a busy countertop, that’s fine, but stay simple in the color of the tile,” she says.
+“Before selecting a backsplash, you’ll want to have your countertop selected,” Welsh advises.
+If you want a one-of-a-kind backsplash for your kitchen, Welsh recommends using “a mosaic with color and splash if you are trying to achieve a captivating design.”
+Welsh suggests that if you have a countertop with busy patterns or colors, you stick with a simpler-style backsplash.
+“If you want to add texture with a busy countertop, that’s fine, but keep the tile color simple,” she advises.